RISHI27-dot/GSoC_2022/index.md

 # Introduction

 ## what is libcamera?
+ libcamera

-## project-idea: Improve GStreamer element to add support for properties
+## Project-idea: Improve GStreamer element to add support for properties